reserved symbols in record names passed to the RExpression actor generate a missing R error message

 The URL contains a bugged Kepler workflow.
 The data from KNB contains a column called %CC that causes an error when R is executing Kepler's RExpression initialization code.
 This causes Kepler to think that R is not found.

 A frustrating workaround is to disassemble the record and reassemble it, changing the name of the offending column.

-> #3 Updated by Oliver Soong almost 10 years ago
+Updated by Oliver Soong over 14 years ago

-> By way of update, Ben partially committed a patch for me that should mostly fix this.
+By way of update, Ben partially committed a patch for me that should mostly fix this.
 If I recall correctly, the remaining code should fix collisions with symbols in record names that are invalid in file names.
 Specifically, the remaining code addresses the cases where:

 1. 2 ports have names that differ by reserved symbols

 2. both ports cannot be converted to native tokens and so are saved to disk and passed as file names